tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Improvement Method changed to Enhancement `Method`.
 - Improvement Policy changed to Enhancement `Policy`.
 - Data Quality Improvement changed to Data Quality `Amendment`.
-- `Issue`, `IssuePolicy`, `IssueMethod`, and `IssueAssertion` added as converse of `Validation`.
+- `Issue`, `IssuePolicy`, `IssueMethod`, and `IssueResponse` added as converse of `Validation`.
 - Dimension in Context renamed `Measure`.
 - Criterion in Context renamed `Validation`.
 - Enhancement in Context renamed `Amendment`.
+- Assertion renamed `Response`.

 The Fitness For Use Framework ontology is framed with limited constraints and no `rdfs:range` axioms.
-Under open world principles, it could be used in ways other than the constraints framed by this mathematical formulation, but this formulation SHOULD be treated as a guide for how to phrase `Assertions` using `bdqffdq:` terms, and how a set of `Assertions` made with those terms SHOULD be queried.
+Under open world principles, it could be used in ways other than the constraints framed by this mathematical formulation, but this formulation SHOULD be treated as a guide for how to phrase `Responses` using `bdqffdq:` terms, and how a set of `Responses` made with those terms SHOULD be queried.

 ### 3.1 Fundamental Concepts (normative)
 * U = `Use Case`